The WCA projects all work together, and partner with other organisations to form a circle of support around our beneficiaries.

 What makes the WCA best placed to carry out this work?

 The Homeless Project has over ten years of experience in this field, Street Angels eight, and FoodShare seven.
-The four Projects together have the resilience and expertise to complement each other and work effectively together in many areas.
+The three Projects together have the resilience and expertise to complement each other and work effectively together in many areas.

 How is the WCA funded?